N-John/mikrotik_hermes/hermes_web/README.md

 # mikrotik_hermes
 An automated service which is used to manage users connections to mikrotik's hotsport or pppoe service.<br>
-<section><h1>IT SHOULD BE NOTED THAT THIS CODE IS STILL UNDER CREATION AND MAY CHANGE OR NOT WORK IN YOUR ENVIRONMENT.
-IT IS CURRENTLY MADE FOR EXPERIMENTAT TESTING AND DEBUGING</h1></section>
 <section>

 It's simplistic design enables a person with little to no mikroik skills to also operate it and explore the world of mikrotik.
 It facilitates:<br>